 History and Description of Milk Thistle

-Milk thistle is a thorny plant with toothed leaves and purple flowers that belongs to the Asteraceae family.
-It is widely known for its fruit, which contains an active substance called silymarin.
+Milk thistle is a thorny plant with serrated leaves and purple flowers that belongs to the Asteraceae family.
+It is widely known for its fruit, which contains an active ingredient called silymarin.
 Silymarin is a flavonoid compound with antioxidant and anti-inflammatory properties that are believed to be responsible for many of the health benefits associated with milk thistle.

 The history of milk thistle use dates back to ancient Greece and Rome, where it was used to treat a variety of liver and gastrointestinal conditions.
-In the Middle Ages, it became a popular plant in European herbalism and was used to treat liver and bile problems.
+In the Middle Ages, it became a popular plant in European herbal medicine and was used to treat liver and biliary problems.
 During the Renaissance, milk thistle remained a common remedy, and its use spread to other parts of the world as its therapeutic benefits were recognized.

 Health Benefits of Milk Thistle